oracle/oracle-r2dbc/sample/README.md

 # Oracle R2DBC code examples
-A simple R2DBC program that connects to ADB and executes a query
+A simple R2DBC program that connects to Autonomous Database and executes a query

 # Building manually